Cristiana Chamorro, MA

 Susan Dix Lyons, MA, EDAC

-Susan Dix Lyons (Founder and Co-Chair) is the founder of Clínica Verde.
+Susan Dix Lyons (Founder and Chair) is the founder of Clínica Verde.
 She is Co-Founder and CEO of Verday Health, and a Co-Founder and Advisor of The Better Lab, a venture under the auspices of UCSF that uses design to study and fix healthcare challenges.
 Susan began her career working in journalism as a reporter in San Jose, Costa Rica, and later moved to Tampa Bay, where she worked for nearly a decade at an urban newsweekly, starting as a reporter then Editor and Publisher, and where she was awarded an Outstanding Achievement Award from the Society of Professional Journalists.
 She holds a B.A. from American University in Washington, D.C., and an M.A. in Art History from the University of California, Davis, with a focus on contemporary public architecture and the U.S. government’s Design Excellence program, and attended the Executive Program in Social Entrepreneurship at Stanford Graduate School of Business.
 In 2014 Susan was honored as an Unsung Hero of Compassion by the 14th Dalai Lama for her work with Clínica Verde.
 In 2014-2015, she served as a Fellow and Lecturer at Stanford University’s Hasso Plattner Institute of Design (the d.school).
+She is a fellow of Harvard Medical School’s Media and Medicine program (2019-2020).

 Margarita Gurdian, MPH